denten-books/plain-text/main.md

 process that we fear threatens to outpace us" @taylor_save_2012.

 ### 4.2 Extended cognition

+To answer that question, we must first agree on what we mean by 'thought'.
+"Where does thinking take place?"
+Wittgenstein asks in an approach to that problem.
+On paper, is one possible answer.
+In our bodies.
+In our brains.
+But none of these localities are exhaustive; none of them can stake the claim of being THE location of thinking.
+7 Wittgenstein writes: "In the consideration of our problems one of the most dangerous ideas is the idea that we think with, or in, our heads [...]
+'Thinking takes place in the head' really means only 'the head is connected with thinking.'—Of course one says also 'I think with my pen' and this localization is at least as good."
+8

 What does it mean to "know" something?
 Extended cognition.
 Pen, typewriter, and word processor (with detours to Kittler and Heidegger).
 Writing together.